 - certificate of decree absolution (if your previous marriage was dissolved)

 - certificate of decree of divorce (if you have previously been granted a divorce)

-- marriage certificate from previous marriage (if you have kept your previous married surname)
+- marriage or civil partnership certificate from previous marriage or civil partnership (if you have kept your previous married/ civil partnership surname)

-- death certificate if your previous spouse is deceased
+- death certificate (if your previous spouse or civil partner is deceased)

-If you were born outside the UK, you need to provide the certified copy of your birth certificate issued by the appropriate authority of that country and your passport or national identity card.
+If you were born outside the UK, you need to provide the certified copy of your birth certificate issued by the right authority of that country and your passport or national identity card.